sgumirov/opay-ussd/README.md

 # Author

-Shamil Gumirov 2017-2019.
+Shamil Gumirov, 2017-2019.

 Disclaimer: I'm first PM of GlobalUSSD (aka SADS) project (started circa 2005).
 Feel free to reach me if you have questions.

 # License

 As-is.
-No warranties, no support.
+No warranties, no support obligations.